ZhuoyangLiu2005/MLA/README.md

 ## ✨ News ✨

+- [2025/10/07] The pre-trained and fine-tuned checkpoint has been released!
 - [2025/09/30] MLA is now live on arXiv!
 The pre-trained checkpoint on a large-scale robotic dataset will be released soon.🚀
 - [2025/09/30] The training config and script is released now!🚀